 Other unusual etiologies

 ●Congenital anomalies of the gastrointestinal tract can cause obstructive symptoms.
 Although rare in adults, malrotation and annular pancreas can cause proximal small bowel obstruction.
-(See 'Volvulus' above.)
+(See 'Volvulus' above and "Intestinal malrotation in adults".)

 INFORMATION FOR PATIENTS — UpToDate offers two types of patient education materials, "The Basics" and "Beyond the Basics."
 The Basics patient education pieces are written in plain language, at the 5th to 6th grade reading level, and they answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.
 Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are written at the 10th to 12th grade reading level and are best for patients who want in-depth information and are comfortable with some medical jargon.